 The First Tee of Silicon Valley has three main programs for our community’s youth:

 Classes – The core of our youth development program is providing 5 levels of classes at our five golf locations.
 Our low-cost classes feature The First Tee life and golf skill curriculum, called “The Life Skills Experiences” (LSE).
-In addition to LSE, we offer several elective classes including: STEM, golf play, and golf practice.
+In addition to LSE, we offer several Skills Advancement classes including: STEM, golf play, and golf practice.
 All classes are conducted by trained instructors and are frequently assisted by volunteers.

 Outreach – The DRIVE activity based program reaches youth in our local community.
 By partnering with community youth organizations, such as schools and after-school programs, we are able to bring the game of golf and our Nine Core Values to youth at their facilities.